MiguelMSUB/Final_project/README.md

 ## Model Choice

 Two supervised machine learning models were used: logistic regression and balance random forest classifier.
-Logistic regression was selected because of its ease to implement and interpret.
-We also used a balance random forest classifier to sample the data and build several smaller, simpler decision trees.
+Logistic Regression was selected because of its ease to implement and interpret.
+We also used a Balance Random Forest Classifier to sample the data and build several smaller, simpler decision trees.

 Limitations: These models do not take into account the class imbalance of our data.
-Real job posting entries far outnumber those that are fraudulent, potentially skewing our model results.
+Real job postings far outnumber those that are fraudulent, potentially skewing our model results.

 Benefits: Both models are equipped to evaluate large datasets with multiple features.
-The random forest technique also ranks features by their importance, helping us answer one of our key questions.
+The Random Forest technique also ranks features by their importance, helping us answer one of our key questions.

+## Data Split, Train, and Test

+Logistic Regression was used in the following steps in the LogisticRegression.ipynb:
+- Imported dependencies: Pandas, Path, SciKit Learn’s LogisticRegression and StandardScaler
+- Preprocessed the data by removing string features and converting employment_type, required_experience, required education, and industry to numerical values.
+- Split the data into two sets: train and test.
+The train dataset included both real and fake job postings and the remaining data was used as the test dataset.
+- Fit the training data to create our Logistic Regression model, resulting in a 95% accuracy score.

+Random Forest was used in the following steps in the RandomForest.ipynb:
+-

 # <a name='Dashboard'></a>Dashboard